 Find out how to report and pay back excess tax relief claimed through relief at source as a pension scheme administrator.

-As a pension scheme administrator, you must tell HM Revenue and Customs (HMRC) if you’ve claimed too much relief at source for your pension scheme members.
+As a pension scheme administrator, you must tell HMRC if you’ve claimed too much relief at source for your pension scheme members.

-You don’t need to tell HMRC about Scottish starter rate taxpayers who pay tax at 19% but have received relief at source at 20%.
+You do not need to tell HMRC about Scottish starter rate taxpayers who pay tax at 19% but have received relief at source at 20%.

 Within 90 days of discovering you’ve claimed too much relief at source, you must:

 - report the excess relief to HMRC on your interim claim

 - send information about the excess relief with your interim claim

 - repay the excess amount you’ve claimed

 You can use the contact HMRC if you want to send this information in any other format., or

 If you do not pay within 90 days of discovering you’ve claimed too much, you’ll be charged interest from the date the excess relief was paid to you.